mtlv99/covid-app/README.md

 # Covid - App

-Web application for covid management.
+Web application for covid and pneumonia predictions.
 You can find the backend [here](https://github.com/mtlv99/covid-backend).

 Authors:
 - Marco León Vargas